- LAST REVIEWED: 02 November 2020

 Laland, K. N., B. Matthews, and M. W. Feldman.
 2016a.
 An introduction to niche construction theory.
 In Special issue: Niche construction.
 Edited by K. N. Laland, B. Matthews, and M. W. Feldman.
 Evolutionary Ecology 30.2 (April): 191–202.

 A more up-to-date, but nonetheless accessible, introduction to niche construction, illustrating the issues at the heart of the debate.
-The article provides definitions, brief overviews of the empirical and theoretical literature, and discusses the contribution of niche construction theory to expanded notions of inheritance and an extended evolutionary synthesis.
+The article provides definitions and brief overviews of the empirical and theoretical literature, and discusses the contribution of niche construction theory to expanded notions of inheritance and an extended evolutionary synthesis.

 Laland, K. N., B. Matthews, and M. W. Feldman, eds.
 2016b.
 Special issue: Niche construction.
 Evolutionary Ecology 30.2 (April).